zvtvz/zvt/docs/source/factor/extending_factor.rst

 filter_result is True and(or) score_result >=0.8 by default or do more
 precise control by setting other arguments.

-Let's take an the implemented BullFactor to illustrate the calculation process:
+Let's take BullFactor to illustrate the calculation process:
 ::

     >>> from zvt.factors.macd import BullFactor